epomatti/az-vm-ade/README.md

 - Windows: BitLocker
 - Linux: DM-Crypt + VFAT

+Other restrictions:
+- Basic and A-Series VMS are not supported
+- Memory requirements (check docs for Windows and Linux)
+- Does not currently support ephemeral disks

 ### Encryption at Host

 Encryption at Host is [not supported][3] with ADE and has other restrictions.
 Check this for production.